-When your health insurance company asks you to select a primary care physician (PCP), how do you make that choice?
+Having a primary care physician (PCP) is an important part of your overall health plan.
+But, how do you pick the right doctor?
 You may be tempted to pick a doctor at random and hope for the best, but keep in mind that your PCP becomes a key part of your healthcare decisions.
-If you only see your physician for routine appointments, you may not really know if they’re a good fit for you until you’re in a crisis.
+If you only see your physician for routine appointments, you may not know if they’re a good fit for you until you’re in a crisis.
 It’s worth your time to select a primary care physician carefully.
 Here are Better Health Advisors' tips for finding a PCP you like and trust:

 - Consider which specialties are important to you.
 Your PCP is the doctor you’ll go to for routine illnesses, regular screenings, and for referrals to specialists, but he or she may also have a particular focus.
 You may want a pediatrician who specializes in adolescent care or a geriatrician who works with seniors.

 - Ask people you trust to give you referrals.
-Talk to friends, neighbors, coworkers, and nearby relatives about the kind of PCP you’re looking for, and ask if they know any doctors who might meet your needs.
-Online review sites can also help you get a sense of a doctor’s personality and policies, especially if there’s a general consensus.
+Talk to friends, family, or a health advisor about the kind of PCP you're looking for, and ask if they know any doctors who might meet your needs.

 - Check which doctors are “in-network” on your insurance plan.
 Once you have a few names in mind, login to your insurance company’s website, and search the provider directory to see if those doctors participate in your insurance plan.
 You may also want to call the company in case their online directory is out of date.
 (If you decide to see a doctor who isn’t part of your plan, you could face higher “out-of-network” charges or denied claims.)